mpinb/in_silico_framework_hot_zone/README.md

 ### Model DataBase (mdb)

-A model database is a directory with additional capabilities.
-Data in an mdb is pickled and only unpickled upon read request.
-Access to a modeldatabase is done with the [mdb module](./model_data_base) that navigates enormous folders as if they were nested dictionaries.
+A model database is on-disk storage that whose syntax is mimicking a dictionary in python.
+Data in an mdb can be saved with various formats (use I.dumper_ autocomplete).
+The format needs to be specified while saving the data, but not for loading the data.
+This allows to change (optimize) the format without the need to update code operating on it.
+A mdb has been designed to contain and give convenient access to data from large scale simulations, which do not fit in memory.
+Access to a modeldatabase is done with the [mdb module](./model_data_base).
 Some MDB's need to be registered to resolve hashed paths to absolute paths before you can navigate them.
 ```python
 import Interface as I
 I.ModelDataBase # main class of model_data_base